yasuhitoHayashi/evsBat/README.md

 ## Analysis Flow

-The sample dataset in `sampleData/` already contains a raw CSV capture plus the pickled results produced by the tracker.
+The sample dataset in `sampleData/` already contains a CSV data plus the pickled results produced by the tracker.
-To repeat the full pipeline starting from the CSV (and regenerate the derived artifacts), follow the steps below.
+To repeat the full pipeline starting from the CSV, follow the steps below.

 1. **Build the tracker extension (first time only)**
    ```bash